vkossenko/Safeway/README.md

   start /B pythonw your_file_location\SafewayJust4u.py -lg "your_email" -ps "your_password" -emailps "your email_account password"

-In case of using executable:
+In case of using executable(removed temporarely):

   your_file_location\SafewayJust4u.exe -lg "your_email" -ps "your_password" -emailps "your email_account password"